ogjaylowe/fireworks_streamlit/README.md

 A streamlit application using fireworks api to process identification documents.

+Hosted instance can be [used at streamlit community cloud.](https://ogjaylowe-fireworks-streamlit-main-qoqn9d.streamlit.app/)

 TODOs:
 - the model can't differentiate between the I and the 1 on the DL1 document well
 - add preprocessing effects such as greyscale of images